eclipse-archived/codewind-docs/docs/_documentations/configuringcodewindremote.md

    .
    INFO[0039] Codewind is available at: https://codewind-gatekeeper-k2brrr7a-10.20.30.40.nip.io
    ```

-4. Add a connection to the remote deployment:
+4. Add a new connection to the remote deployment.
+Entering the following example command reaches out to the API and builds a connection record inside your desktop, returning a unique ID:
    `cwctl --insecure connections add --label MyTestKubeCluster --url https://codewind-gatekeeper-k2brrr7a-10.20.30.40.nip.io`
    You see the following success message:
    ```